 The Alamo has a unique set of rules befitting its status as the Shrine of Texas Liberty and hallowed ground.
-The following policies exist to ensure a positive experience for all guests, a safe and reverent atmosphere at the Alamo Complex, and the preservation of its historic structures for generations to come.
+The following policies for admission exist to ensure a positive experience for all guests, a safe and reverent atmosphere at the Alamo Complex, and the preservation of its historic structures for generations to come.

 Rules of Reverence

 - Guests, please remove your hats inside the historic Church.

 - No open food or drinks are allowed inside of the Church, Long Barrack, or Collections Center.

 - No flash photography permitted inside the historic structures.

 - No pets (Service animals allowed in accordance with the ADA).